Elvira-94/natural-clean/README.md

 ### Typography

 For this website, one main font was used throughout.
 To give a clean modern feel, ['Questrial'](https://fonts.google.com/specimen/Questrial?query=questrial#standard-styles) designed by Joe Prince & Laura Meseguer was used for both the body text and the headings.
 This font defaults back to to 'Arial, Helvetica, sans-serif.'
-The Questrial typeface have an easy-to-read feel to them, and the full circle curves on many characters adds a refreshingly seamless look to the design while still keeping it in line with the clean style of the site by utilising letter spacing and line heights.
+The Questrial typeface has an easy-to-read feel to them, and the full circle curves on many characters adds a refreshingly seamless look to the design while still keeping it in line with the clean style of the site by utilising letter spacing and line heights.

 ## Features